jsiek/deduce/BinaryTree.md

-# Binary Trees with Iterators
+# Binary Trees with In-order Iterators

 This is the fifth blog post in a [series](https://siek.blogspot.com/2024/06/data-structures-and-algorithms-correctly.html)